Escape to Orcas: Where to hike, dine and sleep - HeraldNet.com

 At 5,424 acres, Moran State Park is outdoor central with woodlands and five lakes.

-The state park’s naesake, Robert Moran, arrived in Seattle in 1875 with hardly any money.
+The state park’s namesake, Robert Moran, arrived in Seattle in 1875 with hardly any money.
 He built a successful shipping business and served as Seattle’s mayor.

+The 106-year park system started in 1915 with Larrabee and Jackson House Heritage Site in Chehalis.

 State officials finally accepted Moran’s offer in 1920 to donate 2,732 acres to the Parks and Recreation Commission.
-It’s the state’s fourth park and the largest in Western Washington.
+It is the state’s fourth park and the largest in Western Washington.

 “The gift of land for public use makes Orcas pretty special,” Zoeller said.